Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 Making reports actionable

-The most useful campaign reports set the stage for what you should do next.
-Instead of only reporting numbers, clearly highlight your top recommendations based on what you've learned.
+Instead of only reporting numbers, clearly highlight your top recommendations.
 For example, if some audiences aren't responding well, suggest moving your budget elsewhere.
-Or if certain creative approaches are getting great results, recommend scaling them up.

 Tools and platforms for better reporting

-Google Analytics is still a must-have for understanding website behaviour and tracking conversions.
+Google Analytics is a must-have for understanding website behaviour and tracking conversions.
 But it’s even better when paired with analytics from individual advertising platforms like Facebook Ads Manager or Google Ads.
 Each of these platforms can offer valuable details that broader analytics tools often overlook.

 It's also worth looking into marketing attribution platforms, which track the entire customer journey across different touchpoints.
 These solutions provide clearer, more accurate ROI numbers by giving credit to each step along the customer's path to conversion.